jpsandoval/PerfEvoMatrix/README.md

 ## Open a Project

-There are three projects under study, depending on the project you wanna use for the task one of the following scripts.
+There are three projects under study, depending on the project you wanna use for the task, you may execute one of the following scripts.
+For executing a script press Cmd-d or right-click and press do it.

 **Roassal**
 ```